-Menaul School, an independent, coeducational school with a mission to develop the minds, bodies, and spirits of its students, is offering one visual artist 1-2 weeks in Spring 2017 to make artwork.
-We are committed to providing one visual artist the opportunity and resources to experiment and develop new work in a nurturing environment; to engage deeply with our educational community; and to further understanding about the critical role art plays in our world by sharing the process of making new work alongside our students.
-The artist-in-residence will receive studio space, supplies, and full room and board.
+Menaul School, an independent, coeducational school with a mission to make our students “world smart,” is offering one visual artist 1-2 weeks in Spring 2019 to make artwork.
+We are committed to providing one visual artist the opportunity and resources to experiment and develop new work in a nurturing environment; to engage deeply with our educational community; and to further understand the critical role art plays in our world by sharing the process of making new work alongside our students.
+The artist-in-residence will receive a stipend, studio space, supplies, and full room and board.

-As Menaul’s Artist-in-Residence, s/he will live on campus in residential faculty housing and will be free to work on their own art in a dedicated studio space adjacent to the Rendon Art Building, a restored historic horse barn that houses both 2D spaces and 3D ceramic facilities.
+As Menaul’s Artist-in-Residence, s/he may live on campus in residential faculty housing and be free to work on their own art in a dedicated studio space adjacent to the Rendon Art Building, a restored historic horse barn that houses both 2D spaces and 3D ceramic facilities.

 It is expected that the Artist will openly share his/her process with Menaul students and engage them in art-focused dialogue.
 In short we’re looking to expose our students to the skills and determination required among committed artists alongside the rich rewards that a dedicated life in the arts delivers.

 Deadline to apply: September 1, 2019

 - 2 miles to Old Town, museums and art galleries